agile-ts/agile/packages/proxytree/README.md

 proxyfiedOrginal.a[0];
 proxyfiedOrginal.c.a;

-// Proxy Tree would look like that:
+// Proxy Tree looks like that:
 Branch({
   a: Branch([Branch({ b: 1 }), { 1000: { a: { b: 1 } } }, '3rd']),
   b: { c: { d: 'hi' } },